Bryan Primus

 open ~/.ssh/config

-Update your config file based on your remote host that you are using.
+Update our config file based on the remote host we are using.

 For example: